-Access settings by clicking the ‘Settings’ icon in the top right of the screen.
-The first option, General Settings, allows you to edit the name, URL, and logo of the Portal.
-It also allows you to set the default Access type.
-Choose from two types of access:
+The next step would be to define the portal's settings by clicking the ‘Settings’ button in the top right corner of the screen.
+The first tab, 'General Settings', will allow you to edit the Name, URL, and Logo of the Portal.
+It also allows you to set the Portal's Privacy.

-- Anyone with the URL can submit feedback to the Portal.
+Anyone with the URL can submit feedback to the Portal.
 They will be required to sign-up but do not need to be specifically added to your Portal as an invited user.

-- Users will be able to see other people’s feedback submissions.
+Users will be able to see other people’s feedback submissions.

-- This option is typically used to collect feedback from a large group of end customers who would receive an email from you inviting them to submit feedback via your Portal URL.
+This option is typically used to collect feedback from a large group of end customers who would receive an email from you inviting them to submit feedback via your Portal URL.

 4. Manage Teams